ElliotVilhelm/Deep-Reinforcement-Learning/README.md

-# Deep Reinforcement Learning with Pytorch
+# Deep Reinforcement Learning with PyTorch
 This repository is built for me to track and document what I learn and build using Maxim Lapan's Book "Deep Reinforcement Learning Hands-On".